Finnish Meteorological Institute: Observations

 Finnish Meteorological Institute makes observations of the atmosphere, sea and space at over 400 stations around Finland.
-Its weather radar network consists of 10 C-band Doppler radars.
+Its weather radar network consists of 10 C-band Doppler weather radars.

 Research

 The research areas of FMI include meteorology, air quality, climate change, earth observation, marine and arctic research.
 Scientific research at FMI is mainly organized around three centers; "Weather, Sea and Climate Service Center", "Observing and Information Service Systems Center", "Space and Earth Observation Center", and two programs; "Meteorological and Marine Research Program", "Climate Research Program".

 Every year FMI's researchers publish about 300 peer-reviewed articles.

+The institute is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 Air quality activities

 The Finnish Meteorological Institute has investigated air quality processes and air pollution prevention techniques since the early 1970s.
 Their staff members have comprehensive competence within the areas of meteorology, physics, chemistry, biology and engineering.
 Integrated work is done in cooperation with many other European research institutes and universities.

 The air quality activities conducted by the Institute include: